pajarnas/pajarnas.github.io/source/_posts/Net Framework II: C# Basic (copy).md

 # Factory Design pattern

 A factory is used to implement factory design pattern which means it is responsible to return the object of the base type using derived type constructor or concreate derived object.

+# Static

+static constructor cannot be modified by public.

+static constructor cannot be explicty called by user, so static constructor doesnot have parameters and can obly be one.

+staic class or sealed class cannot be inherted

+static variable cannot be in method body but can be in the class body